lennartbrandin/profiling-report/main.typ

 == Profiling <profiling-attr>
 In profiling were interested in statistical measurements of the function calls in the program including:
-/ Call count (Total): Collective count of all calls to this function / Call duration (Totale & per call):  CPU time inside the call including children / Call time usage (Total and per call):  CPU time used exclusively in the call / Call relationship/graph: Call stack, for hierarchy visualisation.
+/ Call count (Total): Collective count of all calls to this function / Call duration (Total & per call):  CPU time inside the call including children / Call time usage (Total and per call):  CPU time used exclusively in the call / Call relationship/graph: Call stack, for hierarchy visualisation.